nwgreenl/nwgreenl.github.io/about.md

 - Building, designing, and dissecting random things - physical and virtual.
 - Watching and creating on YouTube & Twitch.
 - resting ㅅㅇㅅ

-#### **Professional**

-- Reading through medium articles, stack overflow, repos, docs, reddit, and more...
-- Problem solving - I love understanding the nitty-gritty details in how things work.
-- Continuously thinking of ways to improve anything and everything.
-- Taking on tasks outside of my comfort zone, I love learning from and teaching my peers!
-- Creating and participating fun slack channels, especially one's involving animals or games~

 <!-- tabs:end -->